-String Quartet No. 6 takes an approach that’s both more & less direct.
-The behaviour & interaction of the quartet feels more solid, more obviously grounded; rhythmically it’s relatively simple, & despite a heavy pizzicato leaning at first this is matched with lyrical bowed material.
+String Quartet No. 6 takes an approach that’s both more and less direct.
+The behaviour and interaction of the quartet feels more solid, more obviously grounded; rhythmically it’s relatively simple, and despite a heavy pizzicato leaning at first this is matched with lyrical bowed material.
 But the presence of melody becomes somewhat compromised by the demonstrative air of pensivity that overtakes the work, initiated just a couple of minutes in when the players switch to using mutes.
-This reflective quality also dissipates a lot of the bluster emanating from the more aggressive outbursts, & what comes across is a fascinating sequence of episodes that seem to take stock of something essentially unsaid.
-When melody dares to obtrude it is rudely swept aside in fractured gritty blurts & obsessive pluckings; for the most part, the source of the work’s preoccupations keeps itself (or is kept) at bay, & having passed through an extensive period of waxing & waning & arrived on a rather messed up unison, melody feels like a very distant memory indeed.
+This reflective quality also dissipates a lot of the bluster emanating from the more aggressive outbursts, and what comes across is a fascinating sequence of episodes that seem to take stock of something essentially unsaid.
+When melody dares to obtrude it is rudely swept aside in fractured gritty blurts and obsessive pluckings; for the most part, the source of the work’s preoccupations keeps itself (or is kept) at bay, and having passed through an extensive period of waxing and waning and arrived on a rather messed up unison, melody feels like a very distant memory indeed.
 Perhaps, in contrast to String Quartet No. 5‘s overt ruminations about melody, No. 6 is about the ruminations themselves.
 Only towards the end is melody allowed to make its presence felt—following in the wake of an assertive, heavyweight tutti—but this only provokes havoc; the quartet finds itself chirping inwardly, then grappling awkwardly with a series of chords.
 It all seems like a formidable struggle, one that doesn’t so much end as collapse, its closing gesture less forceful than just forced.

 Both of these performances took place – where else? – at the Huddersfield Contemporary Music Festival.
-String Quartet No. 5 was given its first performance in 2009 by the Arditti Quartet, while No. 6 was brought to the UK in 2011 by the Diotima Quartet.
+String Quartet No. 5 was given its first performance in 2009 by the Arditti Quartet, while No. 6 was brought to the UK in 2011 by the Quatuor Diotima.